 I started collecting postcards when I was in my mid-twenties.
-A girlfriends mother was a collector and she got me "hooked" I joined the **Angels Flight Postcard Club and the Santa Monica Postcard Club and started going to all of the postcard shows and estate sales I could find!
+My girlfriends mother was a collector and she got me "hooked" I joined the **Angels Flight Postcard Club and the Santa Monica Postcard Club in 1976 and started going to all of the postcard shows and estate sales I could find!
 I've always loved history and old photographs, so postcards were a natural fit.

 I also collect modern cards.
 Not chromes necessarily (although I do have a few), but contemporary art and advertising cards.
 I will share those here also.